-The Waimarie Museum is also the residence of Waimarie’s four homing pigeons.
+The Riverboat Centre is also the residence of Waimarie’s two homing pigeons, Alexander and Baxter.

-The pigeons join passengers on every Cruising at 11.
-They are carried by basket up the Whanganui River and passengers are invited to hand-write a personal message which crew insert into (original Alexander Hatrick) canisters attached to the pigeons’ legs before releasing them from the Waimarie Paddle Steamer.
+Alexander and Baxter join passengers on every Cruising at 11.
+They are carried up the Whanganui River and passengers are invited to hand write a personal message which crew insert into canisters which are attached to the pigeons’ legs before releasing them from the Paddle Steamer Waimarie.

-Being the well-trained pigeons they are – they fly back to their loft at Waimarie Centre and wait for passengers to meet them and the authors to retrieve their message.
+Being the well trained pigeons they are – they fly back to their loft at the Riverboat Centre where after the cruise the authors can see their messages have arrived safely.

-This gives our passengers a unique insight into how homing (or carrier pigeons) were used for long-distance communication in the bygone years.
+The Pigeon Post gives our passengers a unique experience and insight into how homing pigeons were used for long distance communication on the river back when the riverboats operated.